 What is this Gospel?

-It is the Good News centered on the person and work of Jesus Christ.
-Even while we were in sinful rebellion against Him, God loved us and showed mercy to us, and gave us His Son, Jesus Christ.
+The Gospel is the Good News centered on the person and work of Jesus Christ.
+Even while we were in sinful rebellion against Him, God loved us and showed mercy to us and gave us His Son, Jesus Christ.
 Though He lived a sinless life, Jesus was nailed to a cross and killed to take the punishment that we deserve for our sin.
 God raised Jesus from the dead and seated Him in a position of ultimate authority thereby giving us the hope of eternal life.
 When we, by the grace of God, repent and put our faith in Jesus Christ we are saved from our sin.
 In so doing we are adopted by the Father, justified in Christ, and increasingly sanctified by the Spirit.
 (1 Peter 1:3, John 3:16, Romans 5:1, Ephesians 1:20, Ephesians 2:4-9, Corinthians 5:21)